thomasxbanks/buttyrun/outline.md

 ### Issues with the current process
 1. No centralised communication method.
 1. Relies on either the organiser remembering what each person wants from the last order or asking everyone what they want each time.
-1. Relies on either getting a receipt from the shop (and really, how many bacon butty shops do receipts?!) or remembering what each sandwich cost and getting the right money from each purchaser.
+1. Relies on either getting an itemised receipt from the shop (and really, how many bacon butty shops do receipts?!) or remembering what each sandwich cost and getting the right money from each purchaser.
 1. Leads to mistakes in sandwich make up.
 1. Leads to people not replying in time (if the orderer doesn't have their mobile number, etc.) and not getting a butty if they want one.